Gjum/gagar/README.md

     pacman -S python-gobject python-cairo pygtk

 Other distros should have similar packages.
-Someone told me it works on Mac using MacPorts.
+Someone told me it even works on Mac using MacPorts.
 If you get it to work, please comment on [this issue](https://github.com/Gjum/gagar/issues/8), so I can add instructions for your system.

-The client itself cn be installed from [PyPI](https://pypi.python.org/pypi?name=gagar&:action=display) with
+The client itself can be installed from [PyPI](https://pypi.python.org/pypi?name=gagar&:action=display) with

     pip install gagar